EtymoIO/EvolvingGraphs.jl/doc/examples.rst

 .. image:: eg1.png

-To represent this evolving network, we first build two graphs at time :math:`t_1` and :math:`t_2` with the function ``time_graph``::
+To represent this evolving graph, we first build two graphs at time :math:`t_1` and :math:`t_2` with the function ``time_graph``::

   g1 = time_graph(Char, "t1")